isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-trans-config-file/c-trans-config-file.md

 ---
 description: Information about the Transformation.cfg file and how its parameters affect the transformation phase of the dataset construction process.
-seo-description: Information about the Transformation.cfg file and how its parameters affect the transformation phase of the dataset construction process.
-seo-title: Transformation Configuration File
 solution: Analytics
 title: Transformation Configuration File
 topic: Data workbench